tobias-weiss-ai-xr/opendesk-edu/articles/dfn-aai-federation-shared-evaluation.md

 DFN-AAI (Deutsches Forschungsnetz — Authentication and Authorization Infrastructure) is Germany's national academic identity federation, connecting universities, research institutions, and service providers through SAML 2.0.
 It's part of the global eduGAIN inter-federation, which means a DFN-AAI login can authenticate users across participating institutions worldwide.

 For openDesk Edu, DFN-AAI integration is not optional — it's a core requirement.
 German universities don't create separate user accounts for every platform.
-They authenticate through their institutional Identity Provider (IdP), which is registered with DFN-AAI and federates witheduGAIN.
+They authenticate through their institutional Identity Provider (IdP), which is registered with DFN-AAI and federates with eduGAIN.

 Without DFN-AAI support, openDesk Edu would be a standalone island.
 With it, it becomes part of the national research and education infrastructure.

 ## What We Built

-Over Sprint 5 of our v1.1 roadmap, we implemented comprehensive DFN-AAI federation support for openDesk Edu.
+Over Sprint 5 of our v1.1 release roadmap (July 2026), we implemented comprehensive DFN-AAI federation support for openDesk Edu.
 Here's what was delivered:

 ### 1. Keycloak as SAML Service Provider Proxy